Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Introduction

 \section{Introduction}

 In \cite{Zhang}, Wei Zhang introduces his so-called Arithmetic Fundamental Lemma conjecture (AFL).
-This is a conjectural identity between certain derivatives of orbital integrals on $p$-adic\footnote{Throughout this work, we assume $p\neq 2$.} symmetric spaces and certain intersection products in unitary Rapoport-Zink spaces.
+This is a conjectural identity between certain derivatives of orbital integrals on $p$-adic\footnote{Throughout this work, we assume $p\neq 2$.} symmetric spaces and certain intersection products in unitary Rapoport-Zink spaces (RZ-spaces).
 The AFL is proven in the case of dimension $n \leq 3$, see \cite{Zhang}.
 In the subsequent work \cite{RTZ}, Rapoport, Terstiege and Zhang verify the AFL for arbitrary $n$ and so-called minuscule group elements $g$.
+Their proof was later simplified by Li and Zhu \cite{LZ1, LZ2} and He, Li and Zhu \cite{HLZ}.

 In the present paper, we verify more cases of the AFL for arbitrary $n$ but under restrictive conditions on $g$.
-These computations rely on a certain recursion formalism which involves comparison isomorphisms between different Rapoport-Zink spaces.
+These computations rely on a certain recursion formalism which involves comparison isomorphisms between different RZ-spaces.
 More precisely, we will compare two PEL moduli problems, one for $p$-divisible groups and one for strict formal $\mcO$-modules.
-This comparison relies on the theory of display as developed by Zink \cite{Zink}, Lau \cite{Lauequiv} and Ahsendorf \cite{ACZ}.
+This comparison relies on the theory of display as developed by Zink \cite{Zink}, Lau \cite{Lauequiv} and Ahsendorf \cite{Ahs, ACZ}.

 There is some resemblance of our comparison isomorphism with the one from Rapoport and Zink in the Drinfeld case, see \cite{RZDri}.
 However, our moduli problems involve a polarization which adds an additional twist.
 The reason is that a polarization of a strict formal $\mcO$-module is not the same as a polarization of the underlying $p$-divisible group.
 We treat this problem in the appendix.